MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-check-privileges-unity.md

 ---
 title: Checking user privilege settings in Unity
-description: Checking user privilege settings in Unity for a signed-in Xbox Live account. ms.date: 10/26/2017 ms.topic: article
+description: Checking user privilege settings in Unity for a signed-in Xbox Live account.
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, accounts, test accounts, parental controls, user privileges, enforcement bans, upsell
+kindex: Checking user privilege settings in Unity
+kindex: UWP
+kindex: accounts
+kindex: test accounts
+kindex: parental controls
+kindex: user privileges
+kindex: enforcement bans
+kindex: upsell
+ms.topic: article
+ms.date: 10/26/2017
 ---

 # Checking user privilege settings in Unity

-On Xbox Live, every authenticated user’s account has associated privileges.
+On Xbox Live, every authenticated user's account has associated privileges.
 Privileges control which features of Xbox Live a user can access at a given point in time.

 Some of these privileges are for system-controlled features, while others may be associated with specific games or extension subscriptions.